-Incorporated in 1974, K-Rain Manufacturing started on the path to become one of the largest manufacturers of irrigation rotors, sprays, valves and controllers in the world.
+Incorporated in 1974, K-Rain Manufacturing started on the path to become one of the largest manufacturers of irrigation rotors, sprays, electric valves, indexing valves and irrigation controllers in the world.

 The Early Years

 As a young man, Carl Kah excelled in physics and chemistry and had a keen interest in electronics and aerodynamic design.
 While still in high school, he designed and built an early version of a cyclone vacuum cleaner.
 It would be the first of many inventions to come.

 With a degree in Chemical Engineering and after graduating first in his class from the U.S. Army Artillery Corps Guided Missile School, Carl began work in the Applied Research and Propulsion Division of Pratt & Whitney.
 His contribution there helped develop the early reusable rocket engines – a technology that is still used by NASA today.